apache/pulsar/site2/docs/client-libraries-java.md

 ### Batch receive

-Use `batchReceive` receive multiple messages for each call.
+Use `batchReceive` to receive multiple messages for each call.

-An example is as follows:
+The following is an example.

 ```java
 Messages messages = consumer.batchReceive();